ucsb-cs16/s19-ykk/_lab/lab01.md

 Make sure that when you create a repo, the **Owner** is the **ucsb-cs16-w19** organization (**NOT** your personal account).

-**Your group needs ONLY ONE repo for this assignment.**
-Because your lab partner is going to be added as a collaborator, you will both have access to the repository, so there is **no need to create a duplicate repo**.

 **IMPORTANT**.
 If you haven't completed the **"Setup GitHub and add yourself to our organization" steps from Lab00**, then make sure you do it now, otherwise, you won't be able to access the organization and follow the steps below.